-Tax legislation, administrative actions taken by tax authorities, or court decisions, whether at the federal or state level, may adversely affect the tax-exempt status of interest on the Taxable Bonds under state law or otherwise prevent beneficial owners of the Taxable Bonds from realizing the full current benefit of the tax status of such interest.
-In addition, such legislation or actions (whether currently proposed, proposed in the future, or enacted) and such decisions could affect the market price or marketability of the Taxable Bonds.
+Tax legislation, administrative actions taken by tax authorities, or court decisions, whether at the federal or state level, could affect the market price or marketability of the Taxable Bonds.

 Prospective purchasers of the Taxable Bonds should consult their own tax advisors regarding the foregoing matters.